tylertian123/engsci-notes/2025_fall/jre410_markets_strategy/lec2.md

 * The firm can manipulate the consumer's willingness to pay or the cost to produce the item
 	* The goal of any action is ultimately to affect one of these two levers
 	* The "wider" this value stick, the bigger the firm's competitive advantage
+* Competitive advantage is the gap between the customer WTP and the cost of producing the item
+	* Note it is the cost, not the price that matters; the price is often a consequence of the market, but the price and WTP are influenced by the firm's strategy
 * If a firm's value stick looks exactly like another's, this will drive down profit due to competition
 	* The point of strategy is to have a different value stick than another firm
 * Orthogonal to this, the size of the market (how many units can you sell?) also matters -- is the firm targeting a mainstream market (WTP is lower, but you can sell more), or a niche market (WTP higher, but sells less)